-Master Builders Solutions from BASF
+Master Builders Solutions

-The Master Builders Solutions brand combines all of BASF's expertise to create chemical solutions for new construction, maintenance, repair and renovation of structures.
+The Master Builders Solutions brand brings all of our expertise together to create chemical solutions for new construction, maintenance, repair and renovation of structures.
 Master Builders Solutions is built on the experience gained from more than a century in the construction industry.
+The know-how and experience of a global community of construction experts form the core of Master Builders Solutions.

-The know-how and experience of a global community of BASF construction experts form the core of Master Builders Solutions.
 We combine the right elements from our portfolio to solve your specific construction challenges.
-We collaborate across areas of expertise and regions and draw on the experience gained from countless construction projects world-wide.
-We leverage global BASF technologies, as well as our in-depth knowledge of local building needs, to develop innovations that help make you more successful and drive sustainable construction.
+We collaborate across areas of expertise and regions and draw on the experience gained from countless construction projects worldwide.
+We leverage global technologies, as well as our in-depth knowledge of local building needs, to develop innovations that help make you more successful and drive sustainable construction.